All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 Playa Conchal is situated in the Guanacaste Province.
 It is called Conchal because its sandy beach is composed of tiny, crushed shells.

 The warm water of Conchal Beach is ideal for swimming and snorkeling.
-It remains sunny the majority of the year, giving you a good venue for family and group outdoor activities under the sun.
+It remains sunny most of the year, giving you a good venue for family and group outdoor activities under the sun.
 This includes sports fishing and scuba diving.

 4. Santa Teresa & Malpais Beach